On Singular Localization of $\mathfrak{g}$-modules: Introduction

 \section{Introduction}

 Let $\g$ be a semi-simple complex Lie algebra with enveloping algebra $\U$ and center $\Z \subset \U$.
-Let $\h \subset \g$ a Cartan subalgebra and $\B$ be the flag manifold of $\g$.
+Let $\h \subset \g$ be a Cartan subalgebra and $\B$ be the flag manifold of $\g$.
 Let $\lambda \in \h^*$ be regular and dominant and $I_\lambda \subset \Z$ be the corresponding maximal ideal determined by the Harish Chandra homomorphism.
 Put $\Ugl := \U/ (I_\lambda)$.
 Let $\DBl$ be the sheaf of $\lambda$-twisted differential operators on $\B$.
 The celebrated localization theorem of Beilinson and Bernstein, \cite{BB81}, states that the global section functor gives an equivalence $\MOD(\DBl) \cong \MOD(\Ugl)$.
 For applications and more information, see \cite{HTT08}.

-A localization theory for singular $\lambda$ was much later found in positive characteristic by Bezrukavnikov, Mirkovi\'c and Rumymin, \cite{BMR2}.
+A localization theory for singular $\lambda$ was much later found in positive characteristic by Bezrukavnikov, Mirkovi\'c and Rumynin, \cite{BMR2}.
 Let us sketch their basic construction (which makes sense in all characteristics):

 Let $G$ be a semi-simple algebraic group such that $Lie \, G = \g$.
 Instead of $\B$ consider a parabolic flag manifold $\Po = G/P$, where $P \subseteq G$ is a parabolic subgroup whose parabolic roots coincide with the singular roots of $\lambda$.
 Replace the sheaf $\DBl$ by a sheaf $\DPl := \pi_*( \D_{G/R})^{L}$ modulo a certain ideal defined by $\lambda$.
 Here $L$ is the Levi factor and $R$ is the unipotent radical of $P$ and $\pi: G/R \to \Po$ is the projection.
 The $L$-invariants are taken with respect to the right $L$-action on $G/R$.
 The sheaf $\pi_*( \D_{G/R})^{L}$ is locally isomorphic to $\D_\Po \otimes \U(\lo)$, where $\lo = Lie \, L$.
 When $P=B$ we have $\DPl = \DBl$ and when $P=G$ we arrive at a tautological solution: $\DPl =$ $\Ugl \ot$ ``sheaf of differential operators on a point" $= \Ugl$.